howardbdev/sinatra-community-gardener/README.md

 ## Disclaimer

 This is a long, meandering video series, intentionally.
 We built every file by hand without using [Corneal](https://github.com/thebrianemory/corneal).
 We're moving past project requirements and building an app that has more complexity than is required.
-If you're looking for a much simpler Sinatra project build, check out [Sinatra Jounal App](https://github.com/howardbdev/sinatra-journal-app).
+If you're looking for a much simpler Sinatra project build, check out [Sinatra Journal App](https://github.com/howardbdev/sinatra-journal-app).

 ## Video links